 In this post, I would like to tell you about our budget trip to Canary islands, Spain.
 We visited Gran Canaria in November and enjoyed it a lot.

 Gran Canaria… What comes to your mind?
 I always imagined Gran Canaria as a huge island with sandy beaches and expensive resorts.
 A place where you would go when you’re rich.
 In Russia, Canary islands were always associated with very wealthy people.
-Now, after visiting Gran Canaria, I cannot understand, why We managed to visit Gran Canaria on budget and didn’t even see any very rich people there (unlike in St. Tropez).
+Now, after visiting Gran Canaria, I have a totally different impression.
 I’m sure there are fancy 5-star hotels, but it doesn’t only consist of luxury hotels (how I imagined it to be).

 Cheapest flight ever

 It all started when I checked Ryanair for some hot travel deals and found this ridiculously cheap flight to Gran Canaria from Edinburgh: just 45 pounds return.
 Whoa, for an almost 5-hour flight it’s nothing.
 “We need to go”, I thought, but the problem is, Pepe was working and the return flight was on Tuesday in the evening.
 I texted Pepe and asked him, whether he could get two remote days at his work and after two hours of anxiety and uncertainty (and severe wanderlust), he said yes.
 I was overwhelmed with joy and excitement: “We are going to Gran-amazing-Canaria”!
 But when I actually started checking some hotels, Booking.com has indicated, that 95% of the hotels were fully booked for these days.
 Oops, a big surprise from Gran Canaria in November!